radoivlad/SpringBootScheduledApp/README.md

-# SpringBootScheduledDemo (INSTALLATION GUIDE BELOW)
+# SpringBootScheduledApp (INSTALLATION GUIDE BELOW)

-Hello and welcome to SpringBootScheduledDemo! :)
+Hello and welcome to SpringBootScheduledApp! :)

 A basic Spring Boot application that tests the functionality of the @Scheduled annotation, by connecting to a MySQL database and constantly updating a boolean field at a fixed interval of 10 seconds.